SamLB9/AI_Explainability/README.md

 In certain fields, such as health or law, the use of machine learning models that cannot be explained raises ethical questions and can prove dangerous.
 This aspect should be much more closely regulated.
 It could be interesting to create a text similar to the RGPD, but for explicability, which is an issue at least as sensitive as user data protection.

-## How do you explain a machine learning model and how it works?
+## How to explain a machine learning model and how it works?

 ### 1) LIME (Local Interpretable Model-agnostic Explanations):